aframevr/aframe/docs/primitives/a-ring.md

 parent_section: primitives
 ---

 The ring primitive creates a ring or disc shape.
-It is an entity that prescribes the [geometry](../components/geometry.md) with its geometric primitive set to `ring`.

 ## Example